About this listing

 Please make yourself at home while you are staying - you are welcome to use the common areas and cook in the kitchen as long as you clean up after yourself and are generally mindful of other users.

-You'll be emailed information about finding the house, parking, and asked about your breakfast preferences when you book.
+You'll be emailed information about finding the house and parking when you book.
 In your room, you will find a very complete manual with information about the house, how to connect to the wireless internet, how to get around Bristol and our recommendations for places nearby and lots of guidebooks, maps and other information about the area.